spark-jobserver/spark-jobserver/doc/contexts.md

 ## Extending Job Server for Custom Contexts

 This can be done easily by extending the `SparkContextFactory` trait, like `SQLContextFactory` does.
-Then, extend the `SparkJobBase` trait in a job with a type matching your factory.
+Then, extend the `api.SparkJobBase` trait in a job with a type matching your factory.

+NOTE: If you have defined custom `ContextFactory`s from before 0.7.0, you will need to modify them as the `isValidJob` signature has changed.

 ## Jars